arduino/help-center-content/content/Hardware Support/UNO/Update-the-wireless-connectivity-firmware-on-UNO-R4-WiFi.md

 Learn how to update the wireless connectivity firmware on the ESP32-S3 module on the UNO R4 WiFi.

+Updating the firmware is required to use UNO R4 WiFi with Arduino Cloud.

 In this article:

 * [Windows](#windows)